 Once you’ve researched the weather, you can focus on creating a capsule travel wardrobe, which should easily fit in a carryon suitcase with the help of packing cubes to compress your clothing.

 When planning what to wear in Ireland, remember that it is a country known for its four-seasons-in-one-day weather.
 Unpredictable would be a good word to describe it.
-Yet regardless of when you travel, you will need an umbrella and waterproof gear like a parka, sensible walking shoes, and waterproof boots.
+So plan for rain, bring layers, and remove as needed.

 Take a look at their favorite waterproof raincoats for Ireland!